 |Native Area||South America, Central America, Asia, Africa|

-The cockscomb is a great, low-maintenance plant that offers a huge burst of color in the garden.
-It thrives in warm temperatures, but can still be kept as an annual in areas with cold winters.
+Cockscomb is a great, low-maintenance plant that offers a huge burst of color in the garden.
+It thrives in warm temperatures but can still be used as an annual in areas with cold winters.
 Place this plant in an area with lots of sunshine and rich, moist, well-draining soil.

 Full sun will encourage plentiful growth of cockscomb.
 These plants can tolerate some shade, but shaded areas can harbor too much moisture and contribute to fungus or rot.
 At least 8 hours of direct sunlight will keep these plants healthy.

 Cockscomb thrives in rich, nutrient-dense soil conditions and prefers neutral to slightly acidic pH levels.
 Well-draining soil is essential since it helps to ward off issues with fungal diseases.

 A regular watering schedule will keep these plants healthy, as they prefer evenly moist soil.
 However, be sure not to overwater.
 To avoid this, water once the top inch or two of the soil feels dry.
 Water at the base of the plant to avoid getting the leaves wet.